healeycodes/in-memory-cache-over-http/README.md

 <br>

-An in-memory key/value cache over HTTP with no dependencies.
+An in-memory key/value cache server over HTTP with no dependencies.
 Think of it as Memcached lite.

 The API is accessed via GET request.